sgaul/regionalreport/index.md

 --- .class #id

-## Increasing racial / ethnic diversity in the suburbs
+## Population: Increasing racial / ethnic diversity in the suburbs

 While outer ring suburbs, like Tolland and Simsbury, are still predominantly white, there are corridors of diversity through East Hartford and Manchester, north into Bloomfield and Windsor and connecting Hartford and New Britain. [will add map]

 --- .class #id

-## Where do Hartford area kids go to school?
+## Education: Where do Hartford area kids go to school?

 The Hartford area is characterized by school choice - magnet, charter and private schools draw in 1 in 7 students from the region.
 Parents choose to go beyond the local school system more often in higher grades and in towns with higher income inequality.
 In Bloomfield, for instance, 50 percent of parents send their children to magnet or private schools by 10th grade.